Colonial Fort Michilimackinac

 Fort Michilimackinac

-Fort Michilimackinac was originally built by the French in 1714-1715 to control the fur trade and European development of the upper Great Lakes.
-More of a fortified community than a military outpost, the community was located both inside and outside the walls.
-The walls were expanded several times during the French and British occupation of the area.
-There was an Odawa (Ottawa) community along the shore when Fort Michilimackinac was built, but the Odawas moved 20 miles west to L’Arbre Croche (present day Cross Village) in 1741.
+Fort Michilimackinac in Mackinaw City, Michigan was originally built by the French in 1714-1715 to control the fur trade and European development of the upper Great Lakes.
+Michilimackinac was more of a fortified community than a military outpost.
+The colonial community was located both inside and outside the walls and the walls were expanded several times during the French and British occupation of the area.
+There was an Odawa (Ottawa) community along the shore when Fort Michilimackinac was built, but the Odawa moved 20 miles west to L'Arbre Croche (present day Cross Village) in 1741 when their corn fields were no longer fertile.

 Community at Colonial Fort Michilimackinac

-The French garrison departed at the conclusion of the French and Indian War and British troops arrived 1761, but the French community remained and encouraged the Native Americans to drive out the English.
-During Pontiac's Uprising in 1763, Native Americans defeated the British garrison, using the subterfuge of a bagataway (lacrosse) game to take the British unexpectedly.
+The French garrison departed the Mackinac Straits at the conclusion of the French and Indian War and British troops arrived 1761.
+The French civilian community remained and encouraged the Native Americans to drive out the English.
+During Pontiac's Uprising in 1763, Native Americans defeated the British garrison, using the subterfuge of a baggataway (lacrosse) game to take the British unexpectedly.
 Many of the British were killed with some taken prisoner.
 The French population (which far out numbered the British) was unharmed.
-Alexander Henry's journal provides a fascinating glimpse of life at Michilimackinac at the time, as well as the battle and his life with family of Chief Wawatam during the following year.
+Alexander Henry was one of the English fur traders who was taken prisoner and his journal provides a fascinating glimpse of life at Michilimackinac at the time, as well as the battle and his life with family of Chief Wawatam during the following year.

-With the uprising's lack of success in Detroit, British troops were unopposed when they retook the Fort in 1764.
-Native American and British relations improved over the coming years and by the American Revolution, Indian forces from the Michilimackinac region participated on the side of the British.
+With Pontiac's Uprising's lack of success in Detroit, British troops were unopposed when they retook Fort Michilimackinac in 1764.
+Native American and British relations improved over the following years and by the time of the American Revolution, Indian forces from the region participated in the war on the side of the British.

-The best known British Commander at Michilimackinac was Major Robert Rogers who was Commandant from 1766-1768.
+The most famous British Commander at Michilimackinac was Major Robert Rogers who was Commandant from 1766-1768.
 A colonial farmer from New Hampshire, Rogers created a the French and Indian war unit called Rogers' Rangers.
 He was portrayed by Spencer Tracy in the movie The Northwest Passage.

 Soldiers from the 10th Regiment of Foot were transferred from Fort Michilimackinac in 1774 and participated in the Battles of Lexington and Concord in 1775.

-Fort Michilimackinac was relocated to the new Fort Mackinac on Mackinac Island during the American Revolution, with some of the buildings moved across the ice in the winter of 1780-1781.
-The remaining structures were burnt to the ground to encourage the community to move to Mackinac Island.
+The Fort was relocated to the new Fort Mackinac on Mackinac Island during the American Revolution, with some of the buildings moved across the ice in the winter of 1780-1781.
+The remaining structures were burnt to the ground.

 Mackinac Bridge Home Page